artefactory/redis-team-THM/blog/content/08_benchmarks.md

 - Redis Cloud Enterprise: $0.881/hr = USD 600/month
 - Saturn Cloud Notebooks and Deployment: $0.21/hour = USD 150/month

 The total is about 750 USD/month.
-You might be able to decrease costs a bit using infrastructure as a service instead of platform as a service, but more DevOps skills would be needed to configure cloud accounts on GCP or AWS for example.
+You might be able to decrease costs a bit using infrastructure as a service instead of platform as a service, but more DevOps skills would be needed to configure cloud accounts on GCP or AWS, for example.